CipherOne/swiftprotocol/README.md

 * Rescue orphaned UBI accounts of Citizens

 ## Income Distribution
-The goal of this Protocol's income distribution model is to provide a fair method of providing UBITs to each Citizen.
+The goal of this Protocol's income distribution model is to provide a fair method of providing UBI to each Citizen.
 The distribution method also must ensure that the amount of UBITs entering the system should never cause a decrease in value.
 To more quickly reach the state where a mature economy has formed, early Citizens will receive extra daily UBITs during Stage One.

 UBITs are distributed to each Citizen on a daily basis with a maximum of seven unclaimed days of UBITs.
 A Citizen must explicitly claim their UBITs at least once per week to convert their *Unclaimed UBITs* to normal *UBITs*.
 Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.